alanjones2/Alan-Jones-article-code/riskviz/draft.md

     6 * 1.18 = 7.08

 So, in absolute terms the risk rises by 1% - a much less scary numberand one which is less likely to put people off an occasional English Breakfast or bacon sandwich.

 A simple visualization that demonstrated the real impact of the statistics would be easier to understand than simply reporting the figures.
 A bar chart, for example, could show how small the 1% increase is.

 ![](https://github.com/alanjones2/Alan-Jones-article-code/raw/master/riskviz/images/annotatedbar.png)

-A research study investigating people's understanding of the risk of a major health event (e.g. stroke or death)[1] found that simple bar charts were indeed effective at communicating risk.
-Although in a similar study[2] the concusion was that pie charts were preferable.
-And yet, in his book _The Art of Statistics_[1], David Speigelhalter suggests that an icon array would be better.
+A research study investigating people's understanding of the risk of a major health event (e.g. stroke or death)[2] found that simple bar charts were indeed effective at communicating risk.
+Although in a similar study[3] the concusion was that pie charts were preferable.
+And yet, in his book _The Art of Statistics_[4], David Speigelhalter suggests that an icon array would be better.

 So which to choose?

-I'm going to write some Python code to look at some options for visualizing risk including bar charts, heatmaps, icons arrays and pie charts.
-If you want to follow along you'll need to import these libraries.
+I'm going to write some Python code, in a Jupyter notebook, to look at some options for visualizing risk including bar charts, heatmaps, icons arrays and pie charts.
+If you want to follow along copy each block of code into a new cell.
+You can find a link to the entire notebook Github repo.
+Start by importing these libraries.

     import random
     import numpy as np
     import seaborn as sns
     import matplotlib.pyplot as plt
     import pandas as pd

+## Construct the data

 The code below constructs a dataframe that represents 100 people and the number of them that will get cancer.
 Six will get cancer by chance, 18% of 6 will get it from eating processed meat (I'm using _bacon_ in the code to represent all processed meat).
 The rest won't get cancer.